 Line-level coding, not header-level.
 Every invoice line should be coded independently, based on supplier history, line description, and the associated purchase order or delivery receipt.
 A freight invoice with six lines should produce six coded entries, not one.
 Automated line-item coding handles this by learning how each supplier’s invoices have been coded historically and applying that logic consistently, with exceptions flagged for human review rather than human processing.

 PO matching before payment, not after.
 Invoice lines should be matched against open purchase orders and goods receipts before the invoice is approved for payment.
-Mismatches, including price variances, quantity discrepancies, and lines without a corresponding PO, should surface as exceptions that require sign-off, not as errors discovered at month end.
-A two-way matching workflow that operates at line level, integrated with the MYOB inventory module, prevents the mismatch from ever reaching the ledger.
+Mismatches - including price variances, quantity discrepancies, and lines without a corresponding PO - should surface as exceptions that require sign-off, not as errors discovered at month end.

 Exception flagging, not exception dumping.
 When an invoice cannot be automatically coded or matched, the workflow should route it to the right person with the relevant context: what the mismatch is, what the supplier’s history shows, and what the expected treatment should be.
 Dumping all unmatched invoices into a review queue without context forces the reviewer to reconstruct the same information the system already has.